OsloSWA/oswa-jekyll/README.md

 # Setup

-First install Ruby correctly, then install bundler.
+First install `Ruby` to correctly compile the sources, then install `Bundler` to build the project.
 See below.

 ### Correctly installing Ruby (MacOS)